ISO/IEC 9995: Group-1-priorized placement

+Level-4-including placement

+This placement addresses layouts where the majority of the characters in level 3 and 4 are the lowercase and uppercase variants for additional letters, as it is the case for the US-International keyboard layout.

+Part 2: "Alphanumeric section"

-ISO/IEC 9995-2 specifies requirements for the keys contained in the alphanumeric section (see the description of ISO/IEC 9995-1 above).
+ISO/IEC 9995-2:2026 specifies requirements for the keys contained in the alphanumeric section (see the description of ISO/IEC 9995-1 above).
+That section consists of the "alphanumeric zone" (containing graphic keys) and the left and right "function zones" (containing function keys).

+Graphic keys

+According to the standard, a "graphic key" is a key used to input characters, rather than being a pure function key.
+This includes the space bar since the ISO/IEC 9995-2:2026 edition (while predecessor editions excluded it explicitly).

-The alphanumeric zone (being a part of the alphanumeric section) has to contain 47 or more keys used to input characters, including the Space bar which has to be placed in the lowest row (row A according to the reference grid specified in ISO/IEC 9995-1).
+The alphanumeric zone (being a part of the alphanumeric section) has to contain 47 or more graphic keys used to input characters, including the space bar which has to be placed in the lowest row (row A according to the reference grid specified in ISO/IEC 9995-1).
 Also, there must be: